Mortgage Amortization Graph

-Most recurring costs persist throughout and beyond the life of a mortgage, they are a significant financial factor.
+Most recurring costs persist throughout and beyond the life of a mortgage.
+They are a significant financial factor.
 Property taxes, home insurance, HOA fees, and other costs increase with time as a byproduct of inflation.
-There are optional inputs within the calculator for annual percentage increases.
+In the calculator, the recurring costs are under the "Include Options Below" checkbox.
+There are also optional inputs within the calculator for annual percentage increases under "More Options."
 Using these can result in more accurate calculations.
-In some cases, these routine costs combined can be more than the mortgage payment!

 - Property taxes—a tax that property owners pay to governing authorities.
 In the U.S., property tax is usually managed by municipal or county government.
-The annual real estate tax in the U.S. varies by location, normally ranging from 1% to 4% of the property value.
-In some extreme cases, the tax rate can be 10% or higher.
+All 50 states impose taxes on property at the local level.
+The annual real estate tax in the U.S. varies by location; on average Americans pay about 1.1% of their property's value as property tax each year.

-- Private mortgage insurance (PMI)—protects the mortgage lender if the borrower is unable to repay.
-In the U.S. specifically, if the down payment is less than 20% of the property value, the lender will normally require the borrower to purchase PMI until the loan-to-value ratio (LTV) reaches 80% or 78%.
+- Private mortgage insurance (PMI)—protects the mortgage lender if the borrower is unable to repay the loan.
+In the U.S. specifically, if the down payment is less than 20% of the property's value, the lender will normally require the borrower to purchase PMI until the loan-to-value ratio (LTV) reaches 80% or 78%.
 PMI price varies according to factors such as down payment, size of the loan, and credit of the borrower.
-The annual cost typically ranges from 0.3% to 1.5% of the loan amount.
+The annual cost typically ranges from 0.3% to 1.9% of the loan amount.

-- HOA fee—a fee that is imposed on the property owner by an organization that maintains and improves the property and environment of the neighborhoods that the specific organization covers.
+- HOA fee—a fee that is imposed on the property owner by a homeowner's association (HOA), which is an organization that maintains and improves the property and environment of the neighborhoods within its purview.
 Condominiums, townhomes, and some single-family homes commonly require the payment of HOA fees.
 Annual HOA fees usually amount to less than one percent of the property value.

 - Other costs—includes utilities, home maintenance costs, and anything pertaining to the general upkeep of the property.
 It is common to spend 1% or more of the property value on annual maintenance alone.